-Nominations will be accepted from Tuesday 28th August 2018 and must be received no later than 11.59pm (UK time) on Sunday 21st October 2018.
-Each entry route is capped - if more than 2 minutes of video or audio is submitted only the first 2 minutes will be assessed.
-For written entries (online of emailed form) only the first 800 words will be assessed and will require more than 100 words to be considered.
+Nominations will be accepted from 7.00am on Friday 30th September 2022 and must be received no later than 11.59pm (UK time) on Sunday 30th October 2022.
+Each entry route is capped - if more than 2 minutes of video is submitted only the first 2 minutes will be assessed.
+For written entries (online or emailed form) only the first 800 words will be assessed and will require more than 100 words to be considered.

-4. Only one nomination is permitted per person and it should be on an official BBC form (downloaded or online).
+4. All nominations must be on an official BBC form (downloaded or online).
 No more than two persons can be included in a nomination.
 Where a group of three or more is nominated, that nomination will be discarded.
 Persons nominating should declare any professional or personal relationship with the person or people nominated.

-5. The BBC will appoint a representative in each of its 12 English Regions plus Scotland, Wales and Northern Ireland who will each shortlist no more than 10 nominees for their regional voting panel.
+5. The BBC will appoint a panel who will each shortlist no more than 9 nominees for the final judging panel.
 The shortlisting criteria will be:

-(i) The extent of the nominee's contribution at the grassroots level of their sport or physical activity;
+(iii) The extent of the nominee's contribution at the grassroots level of their sport or physical activity; and

-8. The BBC may undertake background checks of the shortlisted finalists (including searches on public websites and social media platforms).
-If this is required by the BBC nominees will be asked to sign a consent form at the time.
-Information discovered or that may have been disclosed by the entrants themselves will inform the decision as to the selection of the regional winners and overall winner (which shall be at the judging panel's sole discretion).
+7. The BBC may undertake background checks of the shortlisted finalists (including searches on public websites and social media platforms).
+If this is required by the BBC, nominees will be asked to sign a consent form at the time.
+Information discovered or that may have been disclosed by the entrants themselves will inform the decision as to the selection of the finalists (which shall be at the judging panel's sole discretion).

-9. A national judging panel will then meet to select the overall winner from the 15 regional winners based on the aforementioned criteria, any supporting documentation and a short BBC film about each of them.
-It is intended that the panel will consist of representatives from the BBC, leading sports figures and a previous BBC Unsung Hero winner dependent on availability.
+8. A national judging panel will then meet to select the overall winner based on the aforementioned criteria in section five, any supporting documentation and a short BBC film about each of them.
+The panel will consist of representatives from the BBC, leading sports figures and a previous BBC Unsung Hero winner dependent on availability.
 The judging process will be overseen by an independent verifier.

-10. The overall winner will be announced live on BBC One's Sports Personality of the Year 2018 programme, currently scheduled on Sunday 16th December and to which all regional winners and their guest are invited to attend.
+9. The overall winner will be announced live on BBC One's Sports Personality of the Year 2022 programme, and to which the winner and their guest are invited to attend.

 (i) vary the opening and closing times for making nominations and to vary the date of the announcement of the awards;